The National Museum

 The Bronze and Brass Museum

 It is housed in a newly renovated building near the Pujari Math, Much of the displays have been restored and are in excellent condition.
 Among the displays are items of everyday use to the ordinary people as well as items used by the rich and the famous of Malla times.
 Platters for worship, lamps, water pots, horns, and other items tell the visitor how the people in Bhaktapur led their ordinary lives.
 An ornate inkpot also tells us that the kings of yesteryears were very much interested in learning and writing.
-One such king is supposed to have learned seventeen languages and wrote verses in them.
+One such king is supposed to have learned seventeen languages and written verses in them.

 Open daily, except on Tuesdays

-It is located on the western fringe of the old part of Kathmandu, the archives possess an exceptional collection of over 6,000 loose leaf handwritten books and 1,000 palm-leaf documents.
+It is located on the western fringe of the old part of Kathmandu, the archives possess an exceptional collection of over 6,000 loose-leaf handwritten books and 1,000 palm-leaf documents.
 The rare collection is an insight into the literary tradition of medieval Kathmandu.
 The oldest manuscript here dates back to AD 1464.
 Most of the manuscripts are in Sanskrit and Nepalbhasa languages.

 from 11 am to 5 pm, except Saturdays and holidays.